calamityfei/10x-cards/.ai/api_plan.md

 - **Search (US-013)**: Implemented in the `GET /flashcards` endpoint.
 The `search` query parameter is translated into a `WHERE (front ILIKE $1 OR back ILIKE $1)` clause, with `$1` being `'%query%'`.
 The performance trade-off (no index) is accepted for the MVP.

 - **Account Deletion (US-005)**: Implemented in the `DELETE /user/me` endpoint.
 This is a custom API route (e.g., a Supabase Edge Function) that securely gets the user ID from the auth token and calls the Supabase admin function to delete the user.
 The `ON DELETE CASCADE` constraint handles all data cleanup.

+- **Study Session (US-017, US-018)**: Implemented across two endpoints:
+  - `GET /flashcards/due`: Fetches all cards where `srs_due <= now()` for the authenticated user, ordered by due date.
+  - `PATCH /flashcards/:id/review`: Updates SRS metadata after user grades a card.
+The FSRS algorithm calculations are performed client-side using the ts-fsrs library, and the resulting state is persisted to the database.
+The `last_reviewed` timestamp is set server-side to `now()`.